gromacs/gromacs/docs/user-guide/mdp-options.rst

       from the COM of the pull group has both a radial and an axial component.
 This geometry is not supported with constraint pulling.

+.. mdp:: pull-coord1-groups

+   The two groups indices should be given on which this pull coordinate will operate.
+The first index can be 0, in which case an absolute reference of :mdp:`pull-coord1-origin` is used.
+With an absolute reference the system is no longer translation invariant and one should think about what to do with the center of mass motion.
+Note that (only) for :mdp:`pull-coord1-geometry` = :mdp-value:`direction-relative` four groups are required.

 .. mdp:: pull-coord1-dim